Articles in this section

 3. Click "Next".

-Load an existing measurement file
+Load or import an existing measurement file

 As the name suggests, "Load an existing measurement file" allows you to load a measurement file from different sources:

-• Load last measurement file
+• Load the last measurement file

-• Load a file in project's directory
+• Load a file in the project's directory

 • Load another file